acmdas/das_fieldstones/morefieldstones2018.md

 But to be faithful in a little thing,

-is a great thing.&mdash;St. Thomas Aquinas *De Doctrina Christiana*, IV,35
+is a great thing.—St. Thomas Aquinas *De Doctrina Christiana*, IV,35

 ## Incompatibility
 Mon, 12 Feb 2018

-"IF Americans can be divorced for 'incompatibility of temper,' I cannot conceive why they are not all divorced.
+“IF Americans can be divorced for ‘incompatibility of temper,’ I cannot conceive why they are not all divorced.
 I have known many happy marriages, but never a compatible one.
 The whole aim of marriage is to fight through and survive the instant when incompatibility becomes unquestionable.
-For a man and a woman, as such, are incompatible."&mdash;G.K.
+For a man and a woman, as such, are incompatible.”—G.K.
 Chesterton: *What's Wrong with the World*.

 ## Critics
-Thu, 15 Feb 2018 14:33:23
+Thu, 15 Feb 2018

-A "critic" is a person who creates nothing and thereby feels qualified to judge the work of creative people.
-There is logic in this; he is unbiased&mdash;he hates all creative people equally.&mdash;Robert A. Heinlein
+A “critic” is a person who creates nothing and thereby feels qualified to judge the work of creative people.
+There is logic in this; he is unbiased—he hates all creative people equally.—Robert A. Heinlein

 ## Useful History
 Sat, 17 Feb 2018

-"A great deal of false history was written, by people who never strayed north of London, about working-class hardship in those parts.
+“A great deal of false history was written, by people who never strayed north of London, about working-class hardship in those parts.
 Yes, there was plenty, but what we get from the entrepreneurs of socialism is twisted to their agitprop needs.
-Rewriting the history, to make it more true, makes another nice hobby; and in the course of it we discover that the ugliest of the capitalists often did less damage than the philanthropists."&mdash;[David Warren](https://www.davidwarrenonline.com/2018/02/16/as-the-world-turns-2/)
+Rewriting the history, to make it more true, makes another nice hobby; and in the course of it we discover that the ugliest of the capitalists often did less damage than the philanthropists.”—[David Warren](https://www.davidwarrenonline.com/2018/02/16/as-the-world-turns-2/)

 ## Turning and Turning
 Sat, 17 Feb 2018